top of page

 David Dennison Jones (born November 9, 1968) is an American former professional football tight end whose journey from high school standout to professional athlete reflects both talent and determination.

-He began his football career at Hillside High School in Hillside, New Jersey, where his skills earned him recognition and a path to collegiate athletics.
-At Delaware State University, Jones became one of the most accomplished tight ends in team history.
+He began his football career at Delaware State University; Jones became one of the most accomplished tight ends in team history.
 He ranks 12th among Delaware State tight ends and 12th overall with 101 receptions.
 In 1990, he set the school’s single‑season record for receiving yards, averaging 104.9 yards per game, and became the first player in team history to surpass 1,000 yards in a season (1,049).
 This milestone eclipsed the mark previously held by Hornet legend John Taylor.

+David's time playing football at Delaware State University, earned him the honor of becoming a 2023 DSU Athlete Hall of Fame honoree.
 Jones finished his collegiate career ranked 8th with 1,825 receiving yards and tied for 5th with 20 career touchdown receptions.
 His standout performances include the 3rd‑best single‑game mark in team history with 213 receiving yards against North Carolina A&T in 1990, along with other top‑ten games against Liberty and Bethune‑Cookman that same season.
-His excellence earned him recognition as a two‑time Black College Sports First Team All‑America (1989, 1990) and a three‑time All‑MEAC First Team honoree (1988, 1989, 1990). and a three‑time All‑MEAC First Team honoree (1988, 1989, 1990).
+His excellence earned him recognition as a two‑time Black College Sports First Team All‑America (1989, 1990) and a three‑time All‑MEAC First Team honoree (1988, 1989, 1990).

 In 1991, Jones was selected by the San Diego Chargers in the seventh round of the NFL Draft.
 He went on to play for the Los Angeles Raiders in 1992, appearing in 16 games and recording two receptions for 29 yards.
 He briefly played for the Cleveland Browns before his NFL career ended.